Updated June 12, 2023

 You don’t want to show your potential boss that you need someone to pick you up and you need someone to make your decision.
 It will create a wrong picture in their mind.
 Instead, once the interview ends, say ‘thanks’ to the receptionist and leave the place.
 Go away from the location and connect with the person about to pick you up from the interview place and ask them to come somewhere else.

-The first impression is everything, and if you aren’t able to create a first impression that will show you as proactive, responsible, and self-starter, you probably won’t be able to get the job you want.
+The first impression is everything, and if you can’t create a first impression that will show you as proactive, responsible, and self-starter, you probably won’t get the job you want.

 In this article, Things to Never Tell an Interviewer, you understand that many variations of phrases are also capable of killing your dreams of getting the job you want.
 Pay heed to these, know where you might slip, and prepare well.
 If you heed the details, you will always do good in your interview.